aosabook/500lines/contingent/chapter.rst

-posed for undergraduate computer science students — not only because build systems are used in nearly all software projects, but because their construction involves fundamental data structures and algorithms involving directed graphs, which this chapter will later discuss in more detail.
+posed for undergraduate computer science students — not only because build systems are used in nearly all software projects, but because their construction involves fundamental data structures and algorithms involving directed graphs
+(which this chapter will later discuss in more detail).
-With decades of use and practice behind them, one might expect them to have become completely general-purpose and ready for even the most extravagant demands.
+With decades of use and practice behind build systems, one might expect them to have become completely general-purpose and ready for even the most extravagant demands.